 In addition to working out at a fitness center, what are other creative ways to stay active indoors while traveling or on vacation?
 I recommend planning attractions or activities at places like museums, aquariums, theaters, expos, or other similar indoor exhibits or venues that require lots of walking.

 Now, let’s explore 2 additional indoor activities you can schedule while traveling…

 Books and DVDs on Gym-Free Workouts

 Schedule Some Much Needed “Me Time”

 I highly recommend getting a massage at some point while traveling or on vacation.
-This is especially beneficial if you’ve had a long flight or you’ve been cramped up in a car for several hours.
+A massage is especially beneficial if you’ve had a long flight or you’ve been cramped up in a car for several hours.

 Long flights and road trips are taxing on the body, which is why it’s imperative to schedule some “me time.”
 Because of its calming and therapeutic benefits, massage therapy helps relieve anxiety and can balance out the stress of traveling.

 Give Yourself or Someone you Love the Gift of Massage, Yoga, or a Facial!